hackcville/deploy/week3/README.md

-# Week 3: Getting Started with Docker and Django
+# Week 3: Intro to Django!

 ## Goals: